General Contact Information

 She is also the creater of the Sandwich Generations sessions that allows people who are dealing with caregiving to access up to date information about finacial and caregiving support.

 Marissa joined the Office for Equity and Diversity (OED) in October 2009 as a Student Office Assistant.
 Marissa received her B.A. in sociology and political science from the University of Wisconsin-Madison in 2013.
-Since that time, she has continued with OED as an Office Operations Associate, assisting with compiling statistical reports and general administrative support for OED.
+Since that time, she has continued with OED as an Office Operations Associate and now as a University Services Associate 2, assisting with compiling statistical reports and general administrative support for OED.